xiaodan29/SQL_Project/cleaning_data.md

 - In the sales report, the number of the ration has too many decimal places, needs to be clean by only 2 decimal places

-- In the all sessions, the time does not make sense, have to be cleaned and reorganizated

 Queries: